mvrilo/goprivategpt/README.md

 ### Usage

 ```
-A way for you interact to your documents
+A way for you to interact with your documents.

 Usage:
   goprivategpt [command]